top of page

 THE CODES BELOW WILL NEED TO BE UPDATED FOR THIS YEAR'S CLASS

-INVITE LINK TO GOOGLE CLASSROOM -
+INVITE LINK TO GOOGLE CLASSROOM - GOOGLE LINK

 IReady - Go to Clever, then IReady